nativelibs4java/Scalaxy/Fx/README.md

+# JavaFX eye-candy experiment for Scala 2.10

 Minimal set of Scala 2.10 macros, dynamics and implicits for maximal JavaFX eye-candy!

 *Important*: there is _no runtime dependency_ for this "library" (exception: `scalaxy.fx.runtime.ScalaChangeListener` for `onChange`).

 All the magic happens during compilation.

+# Disclaimer

+This library is a _very partial proof of concept_ (should work well, though).

+If you're looking for a complete JavaFX experience in Scala, please use [ScalaFX](http://code.google.com/p/scalafx/) (great mature library, although it doesn't use macros yet so its syntax may look a bit old-fashioned when it comes to bindings).

 # Example